Here’s what you need to know up front about chemical peels.

-Both at-home and professional peels use exfoliants like Alpha Hydroxy Acids (e.g. Lactic Acid), Beta Hydroxy Acids (e.g. Salicylic Acid) and enzymes from natural ingredients like Rice, Papaya, Pineapple and Pumpkin, to reduce the appearance of premature aging such as age spots, as well as rough skin texture and acne.
+Both at-home and professional peels use exfoliants like Alpha Hydroxy Acids (e.g. Lactic Acid), Beta Hydroxy Acids (e.g. Salicylic Acid) and enzymes from natural ingredients like Rice, Papaya, Pineapple and Pumpkin, to reduce the appearance of premature ageing such as age spots, as well as rough skin texture and breakouts.
 Hydroxy acids work by dissolving the intercellular “glue” that holds skin cells together, allowing them to shed more easily, while enzymes unlink skin cells and digest proteins that help connect them.

 Professional chemical peels are applied by skin therapists, estheticians or medical practitioners who use highly-concentrated exfoliants.
 Chemical peels can be performed as outpatient procedures, but they tend to result in noticeable skin flaking, peeling or downtime, depending on the strength of the peel.
-To minimize downtime, and deliver the best results, a series of peels are usually performed over a six- to 12-week period, followed by maintenance twice a year.
+To minimise downtime, and deliver the best results, a series of peels are usually performed over a six- to 12-week period, followed by maintenance twice a year.

 Do you need a chemical peel?